-The City of Language p.348 We are grateful to Stuart Flexner for his notes on Gay English.
+p.
+381 We are grateful to Stuart Berg Flexner for his notes on Gay English.
 Surfer Magazine, July 1984.

-We are grateful to Dennis Dragon and "Mark the Shark", both of "the Surf Punks" for their encouragement and advice in this section.
+We are grateful to Dennis Dragon and 'Mark the Shark', both of 'the Surf Punks', for their encouragement and advice in this section.'

-p.349 New Generation Dictionary (London, 1981).
+pp. 383-4 New Generation Dictionary (London, 1981).

-Lisa Birnbach (Ed.): The Official Preppy Handbook (New York, 1980).

-In Preppy talk, the spirit of the private school is found in the use of mystifying acronyms B.M.O.C.
-(Big Man On Campus), N.O.C.D.
-(Not Our Class, Dear) and P.D.A.
-(Public Display of Affection).
-Typical of all private school slang (and, surprisingly, Australian slang) are the boastful euphemisms for sex: hopped on ababe, played hide the salam/salaami, had a horizontal rumble, or done some parallel parking.
-In Britain, the Preppy movement was matched by first the "Sloane Rangers" and subsequently, the "Young Fogeys" both defined in fashionable handbooks.
+Lisa Birnbach (ed.): The Official Preppy Handbook (New York, 1980).
+In Preppy talk, the spirit of the private school is found in the use of mystifying acronyms BMOC (Big Man On Campus), NOCD (Not Our Class, Dear), and PDA (Public Display of Affection).
+Typical of all private school slang (and, suprisingly, Australian slang) are the boastful euphemisms for sex: hopped on a babe, played hide the salam/salaami, had a horizontal rumble, or done some parallel parking.
+In Britain, the Preppy movement was matched by first the 'Sloane Rangers' and subsequently, the 'Young Fogeys' - both defined in fashionable handbooks.